Co-op e-Learning Courses

 Course outlines for the 10 e-Learning modules can be accessed through the link at the right side of this page under the "downloads" section.

-- Each student must also pay a $40 +hst learning management system access fee, which grants access to the computerlized learning environment for one year.
-This LMS fee is payable only once per year, regardless of the number of e-Learning courses you individually register for.
+- Each student must also pay a $45 +HST learning management system access fee, which grants access to the computerized learning environment.
+This LMS fee is payable only once per year per student, regardless of the number of e-Learning courses you individually register for.

 - Costs are per person, per course.